do we know about the world, and how accurate is what we think we know? Nearly

 residence, transportation route, conduit of commerce, and sometimes national

-Victims and villains, sleuths and scenarios, destruction and deduction… from the Victorian
+Victims and villains, sleuths and scenarios, destruction and

-stories of murder and mayhem.
+have long been fascinated by stories of murder and mayhem.
 These stories,

 however, do a lot more than entertain.
 Every mystery is an intellectual

 invitation to construct a narrative that makes order from chaos.

 Creativity seems to be the buzzword

 of the decade, a trait valued not just in the arts, but in science, business,

 therapeutic modalities, and in our most prized self-images.
 Like the children

 of fictional Lake Wobegon, we all hope that we possess creativity in levels